 ENHANCED DIGITAL ACCESS

-We will continue our high-quality commitment to client service by being available via email, video conference or phone.
+We will continue our high-quality commitment to client service by being available via email, video conference or phone and, if deemed necessary, for site visits, inspections or feature staking.
 For existing files, submissions can be made digitally – and there continue to be several options to make payments so please consult with your file contact.
 You can help us by prioritizing your business-critical needs, ensuring submissions are complete, on time and digital where possible, and by bearing with us as we adapt our business operations.
-General inquiries and new permit applications can continue to be directed via email to email@example.com.
-If paper files or applications are to be dropped off, please make arrangements with us beforehand and there will be a drop-off box in the foyer at CVC Head Office.
+General inquiries and new permit applications can continue to be directed via email to firstname.lastname@example.org.
+Please make arrangements with us beforehand if you will be dropping off paper files or applications to our Head Office.

 FILE STATUS COMMUNICATION

-As always, staff will continue to communicate with you and will inform you as to the status of our review and your application.
-We will also keep you up to date if there are any changes and when our office will re-open to the public.
+As always, staff will continue to communicate with you.
+We will inform you on the status of our review and your application.
+We’ll also keep you up to date if there are any changes and when our office will re-open to the public.